 - 1. The Purpose of Scouts Australia.

 - 2. The Principles of Scouts Australia as encapsulated in the Scout Promise.

 - 3. The Policies of Scouts Australia.

-- 4. The Code of Conduct for adults in Scouts Australia.
+- 4. The Code of Ethics and Code of Conduct for adults in Scouts Australia.

 - 5. The Rules of Scouts Australia.